-The Return was described by David Lynch as an 18 hour film and not a television show.
+The Return was described by David Lynch as an 18-hour film and not a television show.
 That statement to me should be the nucleus of any potential theorizing.
-What exactly is an 18 hour film, directed by David Lynch?
+What exactly is an 18-hour film, directed by David Lynch?
 The obvious differences came in the editing as The Return was clearly not structured like a traditional television show.
-Scenes were longer, we didn’t have an “A, B and C plot” in each episode that alternated throughout the hour.
+Scenes were longer; we didn’t have an “A, B and C plot” in each episode that alternated throughout the hour.
 We got all of Big Ed’s arc in Part 14 in back to back scenes for example.
-Nadine finds him, they talk, Ed drives to the Double R, attempts to talk to Norma, waits and questions if he’s too late, then they embrace.
-In a television show, Ed and Nadine’s breakup would have happened and we would have went to another plot line before returning to Ed, perhaps even in the following episode.
+Nadine finds him; they talk, Ed drives to the Double R, attempts to talk to Norma, waits and questions if he’s too late, then they embrace.
+In a television show, Ed and Nadine’s breakup would have happened and we would have gone to another plot line before returning to Ed, perhaps even in the following episode.
 The Return wasn’t scripted or edited to be a television show.
 It was scripted and edited like a David Lynch film.

-One of the most common complaints or criticisms of The Return has been not seeing enough of or getting resolution to some of the many subplots in the series.
-To me, this goes back to the 18 hour film concept.
+One of the most common complaints or criticisms of The Return has been not seeing enough of or getting a resolution to some of the many subplots in the series.
+To me, this goes back to the 18-hour film concept.
 This was marketed as a limited series event by the network and called a film by the filmmaker.
 A television series is ongoing.
-Arcs for characters either conclude at the end of the season or a cliffhanger is setup to hopefully interest viewers into wanting to see more.
+Arcs for characters either conclude at the end of the season or cliffhangers are set up to hopefully interest viewers into wanting to see more.
 Twin Peaks: The Return did neither.
-Many new and old characters alike were left in limbo, their stories seemingly stopping in the middle leaving us to wonder: Where was Audrey and what was wrong with her?
+Many new and old characters alike were left in limbo, their stories seemingly stopping in the middle, leaving us to wonder: Where was Audrey and what was wrong with her?
 Did Steven actually kill himself and is Becky OK?
 What happened to Red?
-Perhaps I’m the odd man out here but none of this bothers me, for several reasons.
-How many memorable characters in a David Lynch film had one or two really intriguing scenes only to not be seen for the rest of the film?
+Perhaps I’m the odd man out here, but none of this bothers me, for several reasons.
+How many memorable characters in a David Lynch film had one or two really intriguing scenes only not to be seen for the rest of the film?
 Carl Rodd in Twin Peaks: Fire Walk With Me was onscreen for less than five minutes yet became one of the most beloved characters in that film, all mainly due to one line he had that caught people’s interest: “I’ve already gone places.
 I just want to stay where I am”.
 That line and as a result, that character got our minds wondering.
 It was one of many things that kept me dreaming of the world of Twin Peaks long after it ended and long before The Return.
 How are Steven and Becky any different?
 Being able to get lost in the worlds Lynch shows us on camera is only part of the reason he’s my favorite filmmaker.
 The gift he gives us of being able to dream and wonder what happens after the cameras quit rolling means this work can live on with us as long as we allow it to.

 The Roadhouse was a central point of both action and theorizing in The Return.
 Both Mark Frost and David Lynch are all about world building.
 Look at any of their previous work and you will see that stories are told in the surrounding atmosphere; stories that are every bit as important as the ones told being told by the main characters.
-Looking back at The Return as a complete work, there is a very obvious story being told about the town of Twin Peaks.
+Looking back at The Return as a complete work, there is an undeniable story being told about the town of Twin Peaks.
 Using The Roadhouse as the primary vehicle to tell this story, Lynch and Frost showed us that Twin Peaks modernized since we last left it.
 It’s no longer that sleepy town near the Canadian border that had a very 1950’s Americana vibe running through it.
 The innocence was lost and the rest of the world “invaded” Twin Peaks.
-“When” and “how” that innocence was lost is surely up for debate but I think it’s a safe bet to assume that Laura Palmer’s murder was the beginning of that.
+“When” and “how” that innocence was lost is surely up for debate, but I think it’s a safe bet to assume that Laura Palmer’s murder was the beginning of that.
 That’s not to say that more stories weren’t being told at The Roadhouse—there was a lot going on in those scenes—but I firmly believe that The Roadhouse was used to show us what happened to our favorite town and offer a commentary perhaps from Lynch and Frost on the current state of small towns in America.
 For more about scenes at The Roadhouse, check out Conversations in Liminal Spaces: What is Going On at the Roadhouse?